 DRIVING

 Driving rules vary slightly across the region.
-In the UK and Ireland, vehicles drive on the left side of the road, while in Madeira, the Azores and the Canary Islands, driving is on the right.
-Roads in rural and volcanic areas can be narrow, steep and winding, so drive carefully and consider insurance coverage when renting a car.
+In the UK and Ireland, vehicles drive on the left side of the road, while in Iceland driving is on the right.
+Roads in rural and mountainous areas can be narrow, steep and winding, so drive carefully and consider insurance coverage when renting a car.

 SPRING (MARCH – MAY)